react-navigation/react-navigation.github.io/docs/contributing.md

 Want to help improve React Navigation?
 Your help would be greatly appreciated!

-Here are some of some of the ways to contribute to the project:
+Here are some of the ways to contribute to the project:

 - [Reporting Bugs](#reporting-bugs)
 - [Improving the Documentation](#improving-the-documentation)